 Seth Travels to D.C. with Jill Zarin

-Written by Seth on November 3, 2009
+Written on November 3, 2009 by Seth

 It has been an action-packed past few weeks.
 Just last week I had the opportunity to accompany everyone’s favorite Real Housewife, Jill Zarin, to the U.S. Bone and Joint Decade conference in Washington, D.C.
 Jill was the closing luncheon’s keynote speaker.
 She talked about being the mom of a daughter with arthritis, as well as having a stepson battling Still’s disease.

 It was great to watch her relate to everyone and have a very meaningful conversation about raising the profile of arthritis among the general population.
 Even though I wrote a few notes ahead of time for her to reference, she didn’t look at her notes once — she didn’t need to.
 Instead, she spoke from the heart about arthritis in her household.

 Addressing an audience of about 300 people from 60 countries around the world humbled me quite a bit, and re-emphasized the global nature of arthritis and bone disease.